lawrenceevalyn/Olli-game/README.md

 ## To Do

 * make sure parser passes tests for all directions
+* write tests for looking around
-* make sure parser passes tests for simple commands
+* make sure parser passes tests for looking
 * make game engine "pass" player input to parser
 * write tests for inventory
 * make sure inventory passes tests